dotnet/AspNetCore.Docs/aspnet/hosting/apppool.rst

 By `Sourabh Shirhatti`

-When hosting multiple Web Sites on a single server, you should consider isolating the applications from each other by running each application in its own application pool.
+When hosting multiple web sites on a single server, you should consider isolating the applications from each other by running each application in its own application pool.
 This document provides an overview of how to set up Application Pools to securely host multiple web sites on a single server.

 Configuring IIS Application Pool Identities